Having trouble falling asleep night after night? This is a very common issue in the age of too much screen time and overstimulation.

 This is focusing on different aspects of your life and your day.
 Just lay comfortably and focus on one thing at a time.
 Big events first, your feelings about them, and then small events and feelings.
 Notice your breath as well.
 Let go of those feelings and events.

-More than three decades of scientific research at medical centres all over the world suggests that training in mindfulness and MBSR can positively and often profoundly affect participants’ ability to reduce stress, pain, illness, and medical symptoms while also learning to live life more fully.
+More than three decades of scientific research at medical centres all over the world suggests that training in mindfulness can positively and often profoundly affect participants’ ability to reduce stress, pain, illness, and medical symptoms while also learning to live life more fully.

 “This is imagining a calming scene, person or event.
 Focus on this as you breathe, imagine yourself there, doing something relaxing.
 Breathe in and out and just keep imagining the calm and relaxing image of your choice,” says yoga instructor, Tom Hudson.

 Alternate Nostril Breathing

 Breathe in and out alternatively.
 One time through one nostril, one time through the other nostril.
 Just keep going.
 Let bad thoughts out with those breaths.
 Focus on breathing like that until you fall asleep.